 If you’ve ever made a toilet paper wedding gown at a bridal shower, you understand how to play this game.
-I used shades of pink tulle to make things easier for little hands.
+I used tulle to make things easier for little hands.

 Necklace Making …

 I asked Daizy Bugz to design a necklace for this party.
 Each girl had her own necklace craft kit in our party colors.

 At end of our party, each girl received a costume award.
 These were all non-competitive awards, like “Most Layers” or “Pinkest.”
 I made these by altering inexpensive award ribbons from WalMart and adding a Chickabug printable circle.
 I also made purses from dollar store bags, a silk flower, and a Chickabug thank you tag.
 The girls used the purses to take home their favors.

 I hope you like the party!
 If you’d like to recreate this for you daughter, please consider my easy-peasy Dress-Up Party Plan.

-- Party Styling and Party Plan and Party Kit: Double the Fun Parties
+- Party Styling and Party Plan: The Party Teacher

 - Photography: Viridian Images Photography